-A Split Test means that Facebook will split your target audience into randomized, non-overlapping segments.
+In Facebook Split Tests, Facebook will split your target audience into randomized, non-overlapping segments.
 That enables comparing campaigns' performance against each other, only showing certain user ads from one test cell.
-After that, you simply measure the results of each test cell using the standard Facebook conversion attribution model to see which test cell drove the cheapest conversions, the better CTR or higher ROAS.
+After that, you simply measure the results of each test cell using the standard Facebook conversion attribution model to see which test cell drove the cheapest conversions, better CTR or higher ROAS.

 - Should I run a mix of creatives: link ads, videos, collection ads?

 - Which creative types should I put more resources to develop new creative concepts: link ads, videos, collection ads?

 When creating a test, you can see the following view when you click advanced settings.
 The tool calculates how many conversions you need and how large a budget you need based on your CPA.
 Note that reliably finding very small differences requires large amounts of conversions, and can thus be costly compared to the potential improvement in performance.

 Important points to know before running a Split Test

 Start by reading general Best practices for Ad Studies, including:

 - Make sure that your conversion events are working properly